 I’m in a similar situation.
 I was a Psychology major in college, but now, out in the “real world” I find that it’s hard to apply in the way I had originally intended to.
 I’m also realizing my need for a creative-type job.
 I’d suggest job shadowing someone.
 Perhaps there are local shops in your town that sell owner-designed clothes or jewelry?
 It’ll hopefully give you an idea of exactly what the jobs entail and it may lead to an internship or something.

 I feel like I wasted a lot of time too, but people around me laugh when I say that and insist that I’m still young, I have time to figure things out.
-Don’t worry, it’s normal for us “early-twenty-somethings” to be confused about careers at first.posted 3 months ago
+Don’t worry, it’s normal for us “early-twenty-somethings” to be confused about careers at first.posted about 4 years ago

 You’re still 21!
 You’re lucky that you realized what you want in life at an earlier age.
 I have a lot of friends who decided that they weren’t happy with theirlives at a later age.
 The early 20s is a perfect time to find your passion.

 If you are really interested in the creative world I would recommend meeting with people in that industry first.
-Ask them questions and see if that’s their field is really the right fit for you.posted 10 days ago
+Ask them questions and see if that’s their field is really the right fit for you.posted almost 4 years ago